M0xB24/Disaster-Response-Classifier/README.md

 - train_classifier.py data/DisasterResponse.db models/classifier.pkl

 ### How to run the web app
+1. Unzip disaster_response_pipeline_project.zip
-1. Run the following commands in the project's root directory to set up your database and model in a commad prompt.
+2. Run the following commands in the project's root directory to set up your database and model in a commad prompt.

     - To run ETL pipeline that cleans data and stores in database `.../process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves `.../train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Go to `app` directory and Run your web app: `python run.py`
+3. Go to `app` directory and Run your web app: `python run.py`

 ### Files in the repository